jackma2003/Fullstack-Airline-Reservation-System/README.md

 ## Project setup
-<p>Local web server will be XAMPP with the GUI phpMyAdmin.
-Make sure MySQL Database running.</p>
+<p>Local web server will be XAMPP with the GUI phpMyAdmin.</p>
+<p>Inorder for Flask to work make sure both MySQL Database and Apache web server is running.</p>
+<p>Make sure MySQL database server port = 3306, user = root, charset = utf8mb4</p>
+<p>In phpMyAdmin make a database called Airline_SystemV2</p>
+<p>In the database folder there are tables and inserts for the database, make sure they are imported into the database</p>
+<p>Make sure flask and pymysql modules in python are installed</p>
+<p>From the terminal run the init.py file using the command "python3 init1.py"</p>
+<p>Now create another tab in your brower, type "http://127.0.0.1:5000" in the address bar.
+You should see the fully deployed web application if steps are followed correctly!</p>